yyhh-org/site/content/books-read-in-2020.md

 Title: Books Read in 2020
 Category: experience
 Tags: Book
+Summary: Notes from a challenge to read or listen to 52 books in 2020, with brief reflections on decluttering, motivation, and living wholeheartedly.
 ---

 I challenge myself to read or listen to 52 books in 2020.
 I'm listing them here with a short descriptions about them to keep track of what I've read and key ideas learned.